 |Senior Year||Presentation at science conference and honors thesis|

-Scholars who satisfactorily complete the Directed Readings portion of the program will receive a $6,000 subsistence allowance during the 10-week summer internship program to cover dormitory lodging, food and other living expenses.
+Scholars who satisfactorily complete the Directed Readings portion of the program will receive a $6,000 subsistence allowance during the 10-week summer research experience program to cover lodging, food and other living expenses.

 You are responsible for covering your own travel expenses to and from Buffalo, New York.